Sodium-Hydrogen/slicers-novnc/README.md

-A lot of this was branched off of helfrichmichael's awesome [prusaslicer-novnc-docker](https://github.com/helfrichmichael/prusaslicer-novnc) project, but I use my mobile device a decent amount of the time so I needed updates to No VNC and a couple other tweaks.
+A lot of this was branched off of helfrichmichael's awesome [prusaslicer-novnc-docker](https://github.com/helfrichmichael/prusaslicer-novnc) project, but I use my mobile device a decent amount of the time so I needed updates to noVNC and a couple other tweaks.

 ## How to use